-In an attempt to achieve uniform sentencing throughout Florida, the Florida Punishment Code (CPC) was devised by the Supreme Court in the early 1980’s.
+To achieve uniform sentencing throughout Florida, the Florida Punishment Code (CPC) was devised by the Supreme Court in the early 1980’s.
 It was originally patterned after the federal system.
 Instead of giving individual judges unfettered discretion in fashioning a sentence, the Supreme Court sought to implement an objective and uniform method of calculating a sentence.
 It was thought that this would help prevent disparities in sentencing and promote justice.
-Accordingly, offenses are now sentenced pursuant to the CPC.
+Of course, this objective formulaic standard produced its own set of problems and disparities.
+Be that as it may, offenses are now sentenced pursuant to the CPC.

 Calculating Sentences Under the CPC

 Under the CPC, a felony is assigned a numerical value based on a ranking system set by the Florida legislature.
-If you score less than 44 points, the judge is not required to sentence you to prison, but may still do so.
-You can think of the CPC as a calculator, that takes in a bunch of numbers, like offense level, prior number of arrests, and injury to victim (if any), and then spits out a number.
-That number, is typically the minimum prison sentence (in months) that a defendant must serve, if he is convicted or otherwise found guilty.
+If you score less than 44 points, the judge is not required to sentence you to prison but may still do so.
+You can think of the CPC as a calculator, that takes in several different numbers, like offense level, prior number of arrests, and injury to victim (if any), and then spits out a number.
+That number is typically the minimum prison sentence (in months) that a defendant must serve, if he is convicted or otherwise found guilty.

-So for example, when John Doe gets arrested and charged with Battery on a Pregnant Female, and we hear the prosecutor tell the judge in open court, that Mr. Doe scores 18.5 months in the Department of Corrections, it means that 18.5 months is his minimum sentence.
-In other words if Mr. Doe is found guilty (or otherwise convicted) either by a plea to the court, or by a jury after trial, the court must sentence him to at least 18.5 months, absent a downward departure.
-Keep in mind, that’s just the minimum, the court can certainly sentence him up to the statutory maximum.
+So for example, if John Doe gets arrested and charged with Battery on a Pregnant Female, and we hear the prosecutor tell the judge in open court, that Mr. Doe scores 18.5 months in the Department of Corrections, it means that 18.5 months is his minimum sentence.
+In other words, if Mr. Doe is found guilty (or otherwise convicted) either by a plea to the court, or by a jury after trial, the court must sentence him to at least 18.5 months in prison, absent a downward departure.
+Keep in mind, that’s just the minimum.
+The court can certainly sentence him up to the statutory maximum.